-Like the jacket, a cocktail event gives license to wear a more glamorous style of shirt – with a more distinctive collar shape or cut of cuff.
-Dress shirts are not easy to pull off, however, and – Powell warns – should only be worn with an appropriately restrained jacket.
+The dress shirt isn’t easy to pull off, however, and – Powell warns – should only be worn with an appropriately restrained jacket.
 Don’t wear both at the same time unless Austin Powers is your style hero.

 Distinctive cufflinks or a statement watch are the acceptable face of male jewellery at a cocktail event.